 Is there any relief in sight?

 It depends largely on science.
 If major weather incidents and the ensuing catastrophic losses continue or increase, carriers will then need to continue to adjust their exposure and rates accordingly.
-For those individuals on the West Coast, the state of California responded to the

 What can I do to help myself?

 To keep your premiums as low as possible, and your coverage intact, make your account look as appealing as possible to underwriters.
 That means sustaining small losses, utilizing higher deductibles and keeping your insurance available for catastrophic, worst-case events.
 This will also provide premium savings.
 For example, data suggests that properties with one water loss will likely realize another one soon—particularly in apartment buildings.
 If you put in a claim for a small water loss, you may be a riskier proposition to carriers.
 Therefore, taking care of small claims, could work in your favor when your policy comes up for renewal.

 We also encourage you to comply with all the recommendations suggested by your insurance carrier and to pay your premiums on time.
 Brokers can no longer guarantee reinstatement if you cancel for non-pay.

 Also, take the time to contact your broker and review all of your coverages.
 When acquiring new items or properties make sure you reach out to them to ensure you have the proper protection.
 If you still haven’t told them that you purchased a new car for your son months ago or you started investing in a wine collection – you should place a quick call and confirm coverage has been issued accordingly.

 Lastly, if you live in areas with serious weather concerns and have experienced a non-renewal or a drastic rate increase, ask your broker about secondary markets.
 They’re not ideal, and coverage terms may not be as broad as your existing policy, but they’re better than nothing.